 This professor of immunology at the University of Lille is a former chairwoman of the French National Institute of Health and Medical Research, which has formed a tight partnership with Hôpital Erasme. – Health Cluster

-DHCs of the University and its faculties since 1973
+DHCs of the University and Its Faculties Since 1973

 • 2005: Fadela Amara, Baltasar Garzon, Pierre Goldschmidt, Alpha Oumar Konaré, Robert Maistriau, Radhia Nasraoui